Skip to main content

 Although moon was designed for large monorepos, it can also be used for open source projects, especially when coupled with our built-in continuous integration support.

-However, a pain point with moon is that it only supports a single Node.js version within its toolchain, but open source projects typically need to run checks against multiple Node.js versions!
-To mitigate this problem, we built the moonrepo/tool-version-action GitHub Action, which will override the Node.js version configured in the workspace.
+However, a pain point with moon is that it has an explicitly configured version for each tool in the toolchain, but open source projects typically need to run checks against multiple versions!
+To mitigate this problem, you can set the matrix value as an environment variable, in the format of MOON_<TOOL>_VERSION.

 .github/workflows/ci.yml